Finding a substitute for chicken base (a concentrated paste made from reduced chicken stock)?

 Think of broth as the go-to for simpler dishes, while stock is perfect for something you want to make a little special.

-For more options, check out this chicken broth substitute.
+For more options, check out this chicken broth substitute in our mushroom stock options for richer flavor.

 3 - Vegetable Broth

-The flavor of vegetable broth is a bit lighter than chicken base.
-It’s got a subtle, earthy taste that works in many dishes.
+It's got a subtle, earthy taste that works in many dishes, with mild umami and vegetal sweetness.

 It's perfect in soups, stews, and even some sauces.
 We find it works wonders in risottos too!